Scientific Name

 How to Grow and Care

 When growing Sedum, keep in mind that Sedum plants need very little attention or care.
-They will thrive in conditions that many other plants thrive in but do just as well in less hospitable areas.
-They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
+They will thrive in conditions where many other plants thrive, but also do just as well in less hospitable areas.
+They are ideal for that part of your yard that receives too much sun or too little water to support the growth of other plants.
 Sedum's common name is Stonecrop because many gardeners joke that only stones need less care and live longer.

 Sedums are easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the Sedum plant started there.
-They will send out roots from wherever the stem is touching the ground and root itself.
-If you want to ensure that the plant will start there, you can add very thin soil covering the plant.
+For shorter varieties, simply laying the plant on the ground where you want it to grow is usually sufficient to get the Sedum plant started.
+They will send out roots from wherever the stem touches the ground and the root itself.
+To encourage rooting, you can add a very thin layer of soil over the plant.
 You can break off one of the stems for taller Sedum varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.

 See more at How to Grow and Care for Sedum.